 Enter the name of the server.

 Select SSH/SFTP under Protocol.

-Enter your SSH details (Hostname, Username, Password) you can find these details under the SSH section of your website on STORM.
+Enter your SSH details (Hostname, Username, Password) you can find these details under the SSH section of your website on the Nimbus Hosting platform.

 - Select the rest of the options you want for your deployment and configuration.

 If you would like the use the zero downtime feature which DeployHQ offers, the following steps must be taken to ensure that it works successfully:

 - When creating the site in the Nimbus Hosting platform ensure that the custom path is set to something along the lines of deployment/current ("deployment" can be anything you like)